The Old Market is still hoppin’, but Omaha’s appeal extends beyond its famous district.

 One Big Party

-TD Ameritrade Park Omaha hosts the NCAA Men’s College World Series for about 10 days each June, drawing fans from around the country to the brick stadium.
-Food and beer tents, sports bars and restaurants surround the downtown ballpark, so there are plenty of places to party after the final out.
+Fans from across the nation congregate at TD Ameritrade Park Omaha for about 10 days each June for the NCAA Men’s College World Series.
+Food and beer tents, sports bars and restaurants surround north downtown's brick stadium, so there are plenty of places to party after the final out.
 (402) 546-1800; tdameritradeparkomaha.com

 Stay to Remember

-Located across the street from the Orpheum Theater, the restored 1930s Hotel Deco XV features sleek neoclassical touches in a silver, black and white palette (89 rooms from $159).
-Soft lighting and attentive service set a romantic tone at the hotel’s Zin Room restaurant.
-Try the salmon Florentine, topped with roasted red pepper aioli or the steak with peppercorn crust and Cognac crème.
+Located across the street from the Orpheum Theater, the restored 1930s Hotel Deco XV features sleek neoclassical touches in a silver, black and white palette (89 rooms from $169).
+Even the amenities are reminiscent of the building's early days; overnight shoe shines and valet parking are complimentary.
+The luxury begins in the lobby's swanky Encore Lounge and continues in guest rooms with plush mattresses and eight-spray European-style shower panels.
 (402) 991-4981; hoteldecoomaha.com